 Shue graduated from the Institute of Genetics and Developmental Biology in Beijing, under the supervision of Dr. Liangbiao Chen.
 Her thesis mainly focused on the mechanism of cold adaptation in Antarctic fish and the relationship with retrotransposon amplification.
 Currently, she is studying the formation of insulator bodies and their role in gypsy insulator function.
+She will become an Associate Professor at the College of Fisheries and Life Science at Shanghai Ocean University in November 2023.

 Irene obtained a B.A. in Biology from Concordia College and an M.S. in Molecular and Cellular Biology from Long Island University.
 She then went on to perform research on the effect of DNA damage on gene expression in the laboratory of Dr. David Scicchitano at New York University.
 Irene is enrolled in the Computational Biology, Bioinformatics, and Genomics Ph.D. program at the University of Maryland and is a member of the Graduate Partnerships Program at NIH.
 She is studying the interplay between transcription and genome organization.